Cancer and the environment: Get advice

 by Adelina Espat

 It’s better to be safe than sorry.
-That’s the approach experts are taking in the recent President’s Cancer Panel Report on environmental cancer risks.
+That’s the approach experts took in the 2008-2009 President’s Cancer Panel Report on environmental cancer risks.

-“But until we know more, our advice is to take a proactive approach by finding ways to reduce your contact with toxic chemicals and radiation.”
+“Researchers still have a lot to learn about how much the environment contributes to new cancer cases,” says Lewis E. Foxhall, M.D., vice president of Health Policy.
+“But until more is known, it’s best to take a proactive approach by finding ways to reduce your contact with toxic chemicals and radiation.”

 This advice is especially important for kids who are most vulnerable to the effects of toxins in the environment.
 Kids should be protected as much as possible.

-The following slides highlight critical changes you can make based on advice from this expert report.
+Below are some changes you can consider based on advice from the panel’s report.

 The report urges moms and dads to do their best to avoid contact with toxic chemicals even before a child is conceived.
 This advice continues throughout pregnancy and during a child’s first years of life, when the risk of damage to the body is greatest.

-Follow the advice below to make your home a safer, greener environment for you and your family.
+Follow the advice below to make your home a safer environment for you and your family.

 - Remove your shoes before entering your home to reduce exposure to occupational chemicals.